parfittchris/WhatsForDinner/README.md

 Users can enter ingredients they have on hand into the web interface, press the 'submit' button and the app will identify recipes that contain all the ingredients the user added.
 The results are shown in a dendrogram showing the ingredients listed, ingredients still needed to complete the recipe, and the final recipe in different tiers.
 Additionally, users are able to click on the final recipes and be sent to the location where that recipe exists with instructions.
 Results will be limited to a maximum of 20, arranged by most popular by rating from the API.

 ## Functionality & MVP
-In whatsfordinner, users will be able to:
+In WhatsForDinner, users will be able to:
   * Input ingredients into a form
   * Press submit button and have app find recipes matching input ingredients
   * Click on resulting recipes and be redirected to locations those recipes exist